scottidler/sota/README.md

 yaml.
 The use of newlines and indents provide good markers for the parser and make it easy for the human eye to follow, thereby ideal for a programming language.
 Whatever could be removed to distill the language just to the bare essentials.
-For example python re- quires a colon : just before an indent (ie if-then-else and function def).
+For example python requires a colon : just before an indent (ie if-then-else and function def).
 Sota removes this and similar unneeded syntax.

 Lambda expressions and other functional ideas are becoming essential